Advocacy Frequently Asked Questions

 What is the PAC? –

-The PAC is a political action committee that receives contributions from individual NCAJ members (not firms) and contributes that money to candidates for legislative or statewide office who are better on our issues.
+The PAC is a political action committee that receives contributions from individuals to support candidates running for state legislative and Council of State races.

 How can I give to the PAC? –